Stupid Simple System

 • Contact page - Clear ways to reach you

-That adds up to 30-40+ pages for most contractors, and that's what it takes to rank for local searches.
+That adds up to 30-40+ pages for most contractors.
+Sounds like a lot, but that's what Google needs to see before it takes your business seriously.

 50+